 Teaching and Graduate Assistants (GA/TAs) are required to be registered full time in a degree program.
-To be registered full time, Level 1 first-year post-baccalaureate without master's students and Level 2 second year students in terminal masters programs must register for 12 credits; Level 2 (second-year without master's) students in doctoral-granting programs, Level 3 (with master's but not ABD), and Level 4 (ABD) students must register for 9 credits.
+To be registered full time, G1 first-year post-baccalaureate without master's students and students in terminal masters programs must register for 12 credits; G2 (second-year without master's) students in doctoral-granting programs, G3 (with master's but not ABD), and G4 (ABD) students must register for 9 credits.
 Registration must be completed before the first day of classes each semester.
 Continuing students must "advance register".

 GA/TA Employment Requirements